 College Initiative Upstate (CIU) is a learning community of students, educators and volunteers who are working together to build pathways to and through college for court-involved and formerly incarcerated people living in Tompkins County, NY.
 CIU’s model provides the resources for college preparation, college enrollment, and community leadership – all free of charge.
-By effectively addressing the individual and structural barriers to higher education, including the gap in preparation for college enrollment for individuals at high risk of arrest/re-arrest, CIU offers a life-changing path for non-traditional students experiencing poverty, substance abuse, and criminal legal involvement.
+By effectively addressing the individual and structural barriers to higher education, including the gap in preparation for college enrollment for individuals at high risk of arrest/re-arrest, CIU offers a life-changing path for non-traditional students experiencing poverty, substance use disorder, and criminal legal involvement.

 “CIU gave me a lot of hope and self-confidence and it really changed my life.”
 CIU Student